ashintha2003/Robofest-micro-mouse-/README.md

 This was my first project involving a micromouse, completed during our second year of university.
 Our team progressed to the semi-finals but didn’t make it past the finals.
 Despite that, it was a valuable learning experience that helped us grow both technically and as a team.

-We used the **ATmega328P** microcontroller as the brain of our micromouse.
+We used the **ATmega328P** microcontroller as the brain of our micromouse and coded using AVRC using Microchip studio.

 I was responsible for the complete software development of the micromouse, including: